-Lessons allow you to create modular content that contain one learning concept, communicated using a variety of items including video, audio, engagements, messages and files.
+The lesson builder empowers you to create modular content that conveys a key learning concept, communicated using a variety of items including video, audio, engagements, messages and files.

 The advantage of creating lessons is that you can include lessons in multiple campaigns or courses.
 Build once, use multiple times!

 Access your lessons from Main Menu > Lessons